 - Very briefly used on The West Wing.
 As President Bartlett is just about to leave office, there's a train crash and two state governors squabble about who has to deal with it.
 Bartlett calls one of them and threatens that he's about to earn a paragraph in his soon to be written memoirs.
 The governor immediately backs down.

 - In Saturday Night Live former baseball star Chico Escuela wrote a tell-all called Bad Stuff 'Bout the Mets ("Tom Seaver - he once borrow Chico's soap and no give it back").
-This comes back to bite him when he decides to tries a comeback.
+This comes back to bite him when he decides to try a comeback.